ryanlrappa/film-profit-prediction/README.md

         1.2.
 Install necessary packages on each EC2 instance (Anaconda, pip, the API wrapper, aws-cli, tmux)
         1.3.
 Write a python script that saves relevant data from the API to a csv on each EC2
         1.4.
 Open a tmux session on each EC2 and run the respective python scripts
         1.5.
-Come back to the tmux sessions a day or two later and save the csv files to AWS S3 storage for later use
+Come back to the tmux sessions a day or two later and save the csv files to AWS S3 storage for further use

 2. Clean the data and engineer features (e.g. to measure importance of cast and crew, release date)
         2.1. ...